 It is part of the concept that the acquisition of the images is done with the runner in rotation.
-Either the runner is at nominal speed or he is ramping down after closing of the injectors and disconnection of the generator from the grid.
+In our case the turbine is ramping down after closing of the injectors and disconnection of the generator from the grid.
 This boundary condition makes it necessary that the industrial camera has good dynamic properties and allows a time controlled and external triggered exposure.

 In Figure 2 the concept for the image acquisition is shown in detail.
-The industrial camera (3) is located in radial direction to the outer diameter of the runner.
+The industrial camera (3) is in radial direction to the outer diameter of the runner.
 This allows a good view into the buckets of the runner (1).
 On each side of the camera two light sources (8) are located.
 The intensity of the light is adapted to the very low exposure time that is required due to the dynamics of the scene.
 The whole image acquisition process is managed by a controller (4).
 This controller measures via impulses from a proximity probe (7) the rotational speed and gets the actual circumferential position.
-With these values the delay period of the trigger is calculated in order to get an image of the selected bucket.
+With these values the delay period of the trigger is calculated to get an image of the selected bucket.